lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/direct_interconnect.rst

 Syntax
 ~~~~~~

-The original direct connections in the directlist section are documented here_.
+The original direct connections in the VPR architecture file are documented here_.
 Its description is given below:

 .. _here: http://docs.verilogtorouting.org/en/latest/arch/reference/?highlight=directlist#direct-inter-block-connections

+In the **VPR architecture file**, define point-to-point direct connections using ``<directlist>``:

 .. code-block:: xml